Sinead Farrelly

-Sinead Louise Farrelly (born November 16, 1989) is an American former soccer player who played as a midfielder.
-She previously played for Boston Breakers of the National Women's Soccer League.
-In 2011, she played for the Philadelphia Independence of the WPS and was a member of the United States U-23 women's national soccer team.
+Sinead Louise Farrelly (born 16 November 1989) is a retired Irish professional footballer.
+Born and raised in the United States to an Irish father, she initially represented her country of birth at the youth international level before switching to play for the Republic of Ireland senior national team in 2023.
+She spent most of her professional career in the National Women's Soccer League.
+In 2011, she played for the Philadelphia Independence of the WPS and was a member of the United States women's national under-23 team.
 She was selected by the Philadelphia Independence as the No. 2 overall pick in the 2011 WPS Draft from University of Virginia.
-She was a Hermann Trophy semifinalist in 2009 And 2010.
+She was a Hermann Trophy semifinalist in 2009 and 2010.

+In 2024, she announced her retirement from international and professional football due to post-concussion syndrome.

 Early life

 Born and raised in Havertown, Pennsylvania, Farrelly began playing soccer at the age of five.
 She attended Haverford High School where she was a four-time team MVP and earned First Team All All-Southeastern PA honors.
 She was named a 2006 NSCAA Youth All-American and ranked seventh as the nation's top recruit by SoccerBuzz.

 Farrelly was a member of the Spirit United Gaels club that was the 2006 National Runner-Up and was played for the Region I Olympic Development Program (ODP) team.
 During her time with the Spirit United Gaels, the team was a US Youth Soccer National Finalist (2006), a USYS Regional Champions (2006), and a Two-Time State Champions (2005 & 2006.
 Her team's incredible run in 2006, although cut short by a loss to FC Wisconsin Eclipse in the National Championship in Des Moines, Iowa, won their head coach, Sean McCafferty, the 2006 EPYSA Girls' Coach of the Year Award and 2006 NSCAA Regional Youth Girls' Coach of the Year Award.
 The Gaels made it through to Regionals the next year on a wildcard after a tough loss to the FC Pennsylvania Strikers in the State Cup Final.
 Their Regionals drive did not finish as they would have aspired to, as they did not even make the final this year.